 The student will be trained with a higher degree of mechanical theory and will start learning troubleshooting techniques.
 The student will spend 80% of their time in lab.
 Students will be assigned safety glasses to be worn at all times in the shop.
-Students are encouraged to participate in Skills USA.
+Students are encouraged to participate in Skills USA and can begin earning ASE certifications.

 Automotive Technology III Intern AZ20106

-Site: CG

-Grade: 12
+Site: CG Grade: 12